k2datascience/nlp-workshop/README.md

        $ pip install -U textblob
        $ python -m textblob.download_corpora

-5. The associated data files are located in the [data folder](./tweets.csv).
+5. We will be using the [Twitter US Airline Sentiment](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) provided by Kaggle.
+The associated data files are located in the [data folder](./tweets.csv).